 • Thinner PCB copper reduces the effect of thru hole parasitic inductance;

-Grounding and filling • Continuous grounding area with low impedance should be provided;
+• Continuous grounding area with low impedance should be provided;

 • Connect terminals of filling wires to the ground with thru hole array applied;